- About Us

 In 2012, with support from the Green Schools Committee, the Commonwealth of Massachusetts signed up to participate in the US Department of Education's Green Ribbon Schools program to recognize schools that are exemplary in reducing environmental impact and costs; improving the health and wellness of students and staff; and providing effective environmental and sustainability education, which incorporates STEM, civic skills and green career pathways.

-Four MA schools received a 2013 Green Ribbon Award: You can read about them here.
+Five MA schools have received the Green Ribbon Award: You can read about them here.

 Green Building Tours